 The Office of Foreign Labor Certification (OFLC) generates data about H-1B visas and millions of records can be anonymized for creating accurate training data sets.
 There are over 2 million data points covering the different statuses such as Certified, Denied, Pending Quality, Compliance review, etc.

 The success of the Machine Learning models is dependent on the data selection and extraction process along with Feature Engineering.
-There are different variables that need to be considered, for example, wage categories and industry type as well as job functions.
+There are different variables that need to be considered when it comes specifically to immigration software for attorneys.
+For example, wage categories and industry type as well as job functions.
 Feature engineering is the tricky part since it needs to prevent bias since systems are trained on data sets and success depends on ensuring datasets capture all patterns to prevent unconscious bias.

 Feature engineering is crucial as it creates new features from the raw data using mathematical functions and adding predictive analytics to the ML algorithms.